Azerbaijani oil grows in price

 By Nargiz Ismayilova – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) oil field, amounted to $32.27 per barrel on May 15, which is $1.26 more compared to May 14, Trend reports with reference to the source from country's oil and gas market on May 16.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, amounted to $36.4 per barrel on May 21, which is 29 cents more compared to previous price, Trend reports with reference to the source from the country's oil and gas market.

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk oil pipeline.

-The price of URALS with shipment from the port amounted to $30.86 per barrel on May 15, which is $1.94 more compared to May 14.
+The price of URALS with shipment from the port amounted to $35.22 per barrel on May 21, which is 16 cents more compared to the previous price.

-The cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $30.19 per barrel on May 15, indicating an increase of $1.85 compared to May 14.
+The cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $34.13 per barrel on May 21, showing a decrease by 1 cent.

 ---